kevinzhuang01/srp_2025/_profiles/derrickagyekum.md

 institution: Michigan State University
 organization: Michigan State University
 department: Engineering
-biography: "My name is Derrick Agyekum, a Computer Science B.S. student at Michigan State University (â\x80\x9927) and University Distinguished Scholar with a Finance minor.
+biography: My name is Derrick Agyekum, a Computer Science B.S. student at Michigan State University (’27) and University Distinguished Scholar with a Finance minor.
   I build end-to-end software; from iOS apps (Swift/SwiftUI, UIKit) to full-stack web, and applies machine learning to real data.
-As a Professorial Assistant in MSUâ\x80\x99s Engineering Department, I created data-mining and ML pipelines in Python/SQL/TensorFlow that accelerated research insights and informed faculty decisions.
+As a Professorial Assistant in MSU’s Engineering Department, I created data-mining and ML pipelines in Python/SQL/TensorFlow that accelerated research insights and informed faculty decisions.
 Earlier, I shipped front-end features at Vodafone Ghana that improved access and cut costs.
 My projects